 About Campus and Missoula

 There are many choices for activities on campus where you can interact with friends and meet new people.
 Around campus, many departments and clubs put together events and programs.
 In your halls, the Resident Assistant on your floor will provide multiple programs and 4 floor snacks each semester.
-These program topics can be a variety of things.
-These programs will be social to bond your floor, diverse, educational, teach you about health, and can help you get involved in The University and Missoula community.
-Make sure you look for advertisement around your hall for each program event.
+These programs will be social to bond your floor, diverse, educational, teach you about health, and can help you get involved in the University and Missoula community.
+Make sure you look for advertisements around your hall for each program event.
 Additionally, the University Center provides all-campus programs for students.
 These vary from movies and comedy events to Prose & Poems and motivational speakers.

 What is there to do around Missoula?

 Missoula is a fun, diverse, and exciting community.
 There are so many wonderful opportunities this community offers to students.
 Many businesses offer student discounts with your Griz Card or allow you to use your UMoney at their locations.
 Feel free to enjoy activities such as ice skating, First Friday, Farmer's Market, many festivals and live bands in Caras Park, floating on the river, or just eating at great restaurants.
 To explore even more, please visit the Missoula Cultural Council website.

 If you do decide to bring your car, parking lots are located throughout campus.
 If you park a car on campus, your vehicle must have a parking permit.
 You may purchase a parking permit by logging into CyberBear.
 For more information on rates and designated parking areas, please visit the UM Police Department website.